dvirBiton1/Elevators-offline/README.md

 if we have new call we search elevators that will pass this floor in its action or elevators that have no calls to answer at all. we save this potential elevators and find the best elevator of them that will take this call the fastest. if there is some calls in the same second we choose the right elevator to the calls and then moving second ahead.

+1. we scan for every second if there is a new call in the building
+2. if we have a new call - we update the location of each elevator and it's parameters about its direction and next floor
+3. the program choose the elevators that potentials to complete this call fast
+4. from this group of elevators we find in step 3, we calculate the fastest call that will answer about this call
+5. we update the new value of the chosen elevator with the new call it can be answer
+6. we check if there are more calls to answer. if there isn't - we continue to move the time forward

 # *uml*